coppercash/Writing/_posts/2016-03-07-Gym-Membership.md

 A big comfort is that the atmosphere there was good — everyone focused so much on doing exercise

-A friend of mine can't understand why I'd spend time in gym which is such a boring place to him.
+A friend of mine can't understand why I'd spend time at the gym which is such a boring place to him.

 I guess he has never walked in to a gym and see the people there doing exercise in their sweat soaked clothes and their faces twisting because of the pain from their muscles.